Myki (password manager): History

+In 2019, Myki added a secure password-sharing feature, allowing users to share sensitive login credentials securely with trusted individuals, further differentiating it from other password managers in the market.

 End of support

-On 24 February 2022, it was reported that JumpCloud, an American enterprise software company from Louisville, Colorado, acquired Myki Security.
+On 24 February 2022, it was reported that Jump Cloud, an American enterprise software company from Louisville, Colorado, acquired Myki Security.

 In March 2022, Myki announced the discontinuation of all products by 10 April 2022, pushing a support library to help users to export their data from Myki before that day.
-They also mentioned that they are confident that the world will encounter their products again in the future albeit under a different shape or form.